 Just six minutes’ walk from the busy Kings Cross but enjoying the peace and tranquillity of neighbouring St Georges Gardens, the development consists of just 11 contemporary apartments and two townhouses all set within a private gated mews.

 Built with a contemporary architectural design, created to blend in with the trees and surrounding period properties, The Old Dairy offers the very best in interior décor and finishes.

 Bloomsbury is famous as an area of garden squares and gardens.
 The ‘residential square’ is a unique feature of London and is not matched by anything elsewhere in the world.

 Minutes from The Old Dairy, you can discover one of the 16 garden squares Bloomsbury has to offer and perhaps enjoy a drink and one of the old English pubs that seem to appear on most street corners of the area.

 See for yourself, visit one of Bloomsbury’s garden squares and you will soon forget that you are sitting or living in ‘busy’ Zone 1!

-The Old Dairy will be ready for occupation at the end of 2019.
+The Old Dairy will be ready for occupation in 2020.
 For more information on this project, click here!